 During your bankruptcy period (which usually lasts for around one year) you will have to follow ‘bankruptcy restrictions’, which means that:

-If you are found to be undertaking any one of the above during your bankruptcy period, or indeed being dishonest about your finances in any way, your insolvency practitioner can request that you undertake a bankruptcy restriction undertaking (BRU), where you will have restrictions in place for a period of time exceeding your nominal 12 months, which could be as long as 15 years.
+If you are found to be undertaking any one of the above during your bankruptcy period or being dishonest about your finances in any way, your insolvency practitioner can request that you undertake a bankruptcy restriction undertaking (BRU).
+This is where you will have restrictions in place for a period of time exceeding your nominal 12 months, which could be as long as 15 years.
 If you refuse to comply with this request, your insolvency practitioner can go to court and get your BRU upgraded to a bankruptcy restriction order (BRO), which is the same as a BRU but with the added legal weight of a court order.